monkeyatcomputer/monkeyatcomputer.github.io/README.md

 ## License

-The following directoreis and their contents are copyright Tristan Griffiths.
+The following directories and their contents are copyright Tristan Griffiths.
 You may not reuse anything therein without my permission:

 * \_posts/
 * images/